nu11ptr/flexstr/README.md

 ## Benchmarks

-In general, creates are somewhat slower than `String`, but clones and conversions from primitive types are vastly faster.
+In general, inline/static creates are fast but heap creates are somewhat slower than `String`.
+Clones and conversions from primitive types are much faster.
+Other operations (repeat, additions, etc.) tend to be about the same performance, but with some nuance.

 [Full benchmarks](BENCHMARKS.md)